CharlieJT/cts_housewares/README.md

 - **Progress Bar** - A progress bar will appear at the top of the page which contains 3 steps, Cart, Checkout & Payment.
 Depending on what stage the user is there in their progress, the number will show in blue at the stage that they are at.

 - **Checkout Form** - A Checkout form has been added so that the user has somewhere to checkout their items for payment.
 The fields consist of First Name, Last Name, Address Line 1, Address Line 2, Address Line 3, Town or city, Postcode, Country, Phone Number, Credit Card Number, Security Code (CVV), Month & Year.
 An Asterisk has been placed next to the name of a required field & if you leave it blank, you will be flagged.
 You must enter the details corrently to make a successful payment.
+Using Stripe, the user will be able to successfully make a payment.

 #### Successful Payment Page: